 No less than 1,000 musicians were always under constant training under his direction.
-These were divided into groups of 250 and Lieut.
-Sousa devoted a part of each day to the drilling of these bands.
-On special occasions he brought the entire 1,000 bandsmen together' in a single group, and personally conducted what was the largest band that ever played together in the recorded history of the navy.
+These were divided into groups of 250 and Lieutenant Sousa devoted a portion of each day to the drilling of these bands.
+On pecial occasion he brought the entire 1,000 bandsmen together in a single group and personally conducted what was the largest band that ever played together in the recorded history of the navy.
 He paraded on several occasions with units of 350 men.
 More than 3,000 bandsmen were trained under his personal supervision during the period of the war.

-The band which Lieut, Sousa will bring to this city is his old original band, with which he made his international reputation.
+The band which Lientenant Sousa will bring to this city is his origional band, with which he made his inter-national reputation.
 It is a source of pride to him that he was able to gather together these sixty skilled musicians who had been scattered about by war conditions and bring them once again on a triumphal coast to coast tour.
 It will not in any sense be the band of sailors with which he toured some of the New England cities a few months ago on a recruiting mission for the navy.
-Tickets for the local consert are p w on sale at Sedgwick & Casey's quisic store. unforgotten band leader and composer, has relinquished his title of
+Tickets for the local concert are now on sale at Sedgwick & Casey, No. 139 Asylum street,

+Now that John Philip Sousa, the unforgotten band leader and composer, has relinquished his title of